SDCL Energy Efficiency Income Trust H2 2025 Earnings Call Transcript

 Jonathan Maxwell

-So we're in active dialogue across the portfolio.
-I noticed one of the analyst comments this morning referencing sort of our willingness to introduce capital partners or potentially achieve disposals and we are happy and willing to do both of those things where it preserves shareholder value and obviously where we can get the right outcomes.
+There are also opportunities to introduce equity capital partners in attractive EBITDA generative and sort of cash flow generative assets.
+We are certainly looking at opportunities in one or two of our major opportunities, projects in America, as well as potentially within the context of some of our European assets.
+Some of our European assets contain onsite generation that is operational and yielding.
+You know, there may be opportunities to introduce capital partners there.
+We are in active dialogue across the portfolio.
+I noticed one of the analyst comments this morning referencing, you know, sort of our willingness to introduce capital partners or potentially achieve disposals.
+We are happy and willing to do both of those things, where it preserves shareholder value and obviously, where we can get the right outcomes.

 Tamsin Jordan

 Just a question on capital policy.
 You say that you test your continued investment against buying back your own stock.
-I guess, paying back debt doesn't ever come up and meet that investment hurdle, I guess.
-Or is that something you would consider is more aggressive deleveraging?
-Or does it just not reach the investment hurdle?
+I guess paying back debt does not ever come up and meet that investment hurdle, I guess.
+Or is that something you would consider as more aggressive deleveraging or does it just not reach the investment hurdle?

 Jonathan Maxwell

-Paying back debt is probably is if I may be so bold as to say, in the short run is our first use of proceeds for disposals.
-And we've been and we'll continue to hopefully, we'll have some good news to report on this shortly as well.
-But we're continuing to look at opportunities to introduce capital efficiency into portfolio, so just sort of explain what we mean by that.
-If we can secure longer term and cost effective financing at portfolio company level that itself produces a cash flow, which can help to refinance some of our RCF, which is shorter term and perhaps less cost effective.
-So using even refinancing at portfolio company level as a source of proceeds to use to reduce revolving credit facility gearing at Topco is something we're actively doing and pursuing.
+Paying back debt is probably the, if I may be so bold as to say, you know, in the short run is our first use of proceeds for disposals.
+We have been, and we will continue to, you know, hopefully we will have some good news to report on this shortly as well, but we are continuing to look at opportunities to introduce capital efficiency into the portfolio.
+Just to sort of explain what we mean by that.

 Jonathan Maxwell

-The second route is, to Tamsin's point, our project level financing naturally amortizes.
+If we can secure longer term and cost effective financing at portfolio company level, that itself produces a cash flow which can help to refinance some of our RCF, which is shorter term and perhaps less cost effective.
+Using even refinancing at portfolio company level as a source of proceeds to use to refi, to reduce, revolving credit facility gearing at Topco is something we're actively doing and pursuing.
+The second route is to Tamsin's point, our project level financing naturally amortizes.
 It's a really important point because the 9.6% IRR or discount rate that we quote assumes a continuing amortization.
-If we were keeping our leverage constant, so not using cash flows from our underlying portfolio to amortize debt, then our IRR quoted would be 11% plus, as Eugene has stated.
+If we were keeping our leverage constant, sir, and not using cash flows from our underlying portfolio to amortize debt, then our IRR quoted would be 11% plus, as Eugene has stated.
 Of course, beyond that, there's then disposals, cash disposals.
-We made a disposal that we completed in May of the United Utilities portfolio.

 Jonathan Maxwell

-It's a pretty big 1, 100,000,000.
-It created at least a temporary acknowledgment by the Capital Markets before that share price bump disappeared shortly thereafter.
-But the use of proceeds, if you might recall, was entirely to repay revolving credit facilities.
-The last point I'll make is if we do get to the point where we can release enough cash from recycling and bringing in capital partners or even perhaps making disposals, then we would also like to see the opportunity taken to acquire shares.
-This is obviously the Board's ultimate decision, but we would be we have the appetite, if you like, as a manager to buy back shares in the market because it's a tremendous deal.
+We made a disposal, that we completed, in May last year of the United Utilities portfolio.
+It is a pretty big one, GBP 100 million.
+It created at least a temporary acknowledgement by the capital markets before that share price bump disappeared shortly afterwards.
+The use of proceeds, if you might recall, was entirely to repay revolving credit facilities.
+The last point I will make is if we do get to the point where we can release enough cash from recycling, bringing in capital partners or even perhaps making disposals, then, you know, we would also like to see the opportunity taken to acquire shares.
+This is obviously the board's ultimate decision, but, you know, we would be, you know, we would have the appetite, if you like, as a manager to buy back shares in the market because it is a tremendous deal.

 Thanks.